stellar/stellar-core/docs/software/admin.md

 the network (to apply security patches, system upgrade, etc).

-As an administrator of a validator, you must ensure that the maintenance you are about to take on a validator is safe for the overall network and for your validator.
+As an administrator of a validator, you must ensure that the maintenance you are about to apply to the validator is safe for the overall network and for your validator.
 Safe means that the other validators that depend on yours will not be affected too much when you turn off your validator for maintenance and that your validator will continue to operate as part of the network when it comes back up.